-- 1. generate, explore and consider options and possibilities for scope, content and methodology of research leading to a research report; - 2. identify the most appropriate scope, content and methodology of research commensurate with one or several of interest, research imperatives, resources and supervision available; - 3. explain why a particular scope, content and methodology of research has been chosen and what has been taken into account in doing so; - 4. undertake the research and produce the research report, while continuously monitoring and adapting own performance as required or recommended by supervision; - 5. evaluate own learning during the research and identify strengths, weaknesses and areas for improvement; - 6. reflect on the ethics of their research and what they have learnt about themselves as a candidate and as a researcher; - 7. demonstrate an advanced understanding of the boundaries, inter-connections, value and knowledge creation systems of the chosen discipline/s within the sciences and an ability to critically evaluate these; - 8. demonstrate an advanced understanding and ability to analyse specified bodies of content and their inter-connectedness in chosen discipline/s.
+- generate, explore and consider options and possibilities for scope, content and methodology of research leading to a research report; - 2. identify the most appropriate scope, content and methodology of research commensurate with one or several of interest, research imperatives, resources and supervision available; - 3. explain why a particular scope, content and methodology of research has been chosen and what has been taken into account in doing so; - 4. undertake the research and produce the research report, while continuously monitoring and adapting own performance as required or recommended by supervision; - 5. evaluate own learning during the research and identify strengths, weaknesses and areas for improvement; - reflect on the ethics of their research and what they have learnt about themselves as a candidate and as a researcher; - demonstrate an advanced understanding of the boundaries, inter-connections, value and knowledge creation systems of the chosen discipline/s within the sciences and an ability to critically evaluate these; - 8. demonstrate an advanced understanding and ability to analyse specified bodies of content and their inter-connectedness in chosen discipline/s.

-4.4 Doctoral Degrees
+Doctoral Degrees 4.4

-4.4.1 Doctor of Philosophy
+Doctor of Philosophy 4.4.1

 Qualification Title Doctor of Philosophy

-Qualification Abbreviation PhD

-Minimum Period of Study 2 years

-NQF Exit Level Level 10
+Oualification Abbreviation PhD Minimum Period of Study 2 years NQF Exit Level Level 10

 NQF Credits Total minimum 360

-Exit Level Outcomes

-The candidate must:
+Exit Level Outcomes The candidate must:

-- 1. The qualifying candidate is capable of independent and original research; - 2.
-The qualifying candidate possesses highly specialised, authoritative knowledge and is competent to apply that knowledge to the solution of problems; - 3.
+1. The qualifying candidate is capable of independent and original research;

+- 2. The qualifying candidate possesses highly specialised, authoritative knowledge and is competent to apply that knowledge to the solution of problems; - 3.
 The qualifying candidate is self-directed and self-critical.

-4.5 Senior Doctoral Degrees
+Senior Doctoral Degrees 4.5

-4.5.1 Doctor of Science
+Doctor of Science 4.5.1

-Qualification Title Doctor of Science
+Doctor of Science Qualification Title

-Qualification Abbreviation DSc
+DSc Qualification Abbreviation

 Minimum Period of Study n/a (published work)

-NQF Exit Level Level 10
+NOF Exit Level Level 10 NOF Credits 360

-NQF Credits 360